bioXiaoheng/BalLeRMix/README.md

 All arguments besides the aforementioned ones are for customizing the scan.

 - `[--physPos] [--rec RRATE] `:

    Because `BalLeRMix` uses genetic distances (in cM) to compute likelihood, to direct the software to use physical positions instead, you should use `--physPos`, and indicate the uniform recombination rate (cM/nt) in your species of interest with `--rec`.
 The default value is 10<sup>-6</sup> cM/nt.

-    This flag will also be automatically incurred if you choose to fix the window size (*e.g.*, 1000bp, 5kb, *etc.* ), in which case yuou want to make sure the software is correctly informed of the recombination rate.
+   This argument will be automatically incurred if you choose to fix the window size (*e.g.*, 1000bp, 5kb, *etc.* ), in which case yuou want to make sure the software is correctly informed of the recombination rate.
+Using physical positions will also change how you define window sizes and step sizes, if you were to customize the scanning window.

-- ` [--fixX X] [--rangeA SEQA] [--listA LISTA]`
+- ` [--fixX X] [--rangeA SEQA] [--listA LISTA]`:

    These areguments allow you to specify the parameter space that the software optimizes over.
 The presumed equilibrium frequency is *x*, and the rate of decay in linkage disequilibrium is *A*.
 If you choose to look for multi-allelic balancing selection where more than two alleles are being balanced, *x* should be a vector of descending equilibrium frequencies, and should match the number of balanced alleles you chose (via `-m`) to scan for.

+- ` [--fixSize] [-w R] [--noCenter] [-s STEP] [--physPos]`:

+   These areguments are for customizing the scanning window.
+You probably won't need them because `BalLeRMix` is robust to window sizes.
+For more details on how these arguments work, check the v1 software manual.